Best Business Valuation Software & Tools [2026]

 The right business valuation software depends on three factors: who you are, what you need the valuation for, and how much you are willing to spend.
 Here is a practical framework.

 If you are an SMB owner planning an exit, benchmarking your company, or preparing for a partner buyout, you need a tool that applies SDE and EBITDA multiples with industry-specific data.
 These are the methods that drive real SMB transactions.
-Valzura is designed specifically for this use case, with a free calculator to start and professional reports available from $99 per month.
+Valzura is designed specifically for this use case, with a free calculator to start and a full professional report available for a one-time $199.

 If you are a valuation professional who needs specialized methods like capitalization of earnings, excess earnings, or custom discount rates, ValuAdder's 15+ methods provide the most depth, though you trade modern UX and cloud access for that breadth.